Audit Laws

 State Summary

-Pursuant to Cal.
-Elec.
-Code, div.
-15 § 15367(a)(1), commencing with the statewide primary election held on March 3, 2020, the elections official conducting an election was permitted to conduct a risk-limiting audit for one or more contest(s) in place of the one percent manual tally of those contests.
+California previously had in place a risk-limiting audit pilot program, which allowed election officials to conduct a risk-limiting audit of one or more contest(s) in place of the 1% manual tally of those contests.
 The risk-limiting audit pilot program expired on January 1, 2023.
-See A.B.
+A.B.
 2400, 2019–2020 Leg.
 (Cal.
 2020).
+More information on the risk-limiting audit pilot program, including audit results, is available on the secretary of state’s website.

 Unless otherwise noted, California Election Code § 336.5 and § 15360 are used to provide audit information.